Setup Instructions - Ride

 - Flip open the Quick Flicks lever assembly on each of the binding bail blocks.
 This will pull the pin into its "disengage" position.

-- In this position, use the hex head bit included with the tool kit to loosen the jam nut on the threaded end of each pin as in FIGURE 17.
+- In this position, use the included 8mm socket and handle from the tool kit to loosen the jam nut on the threaded end of each pin as in FIGURE 17.

 - Check that you can freely rotate your bindings onto the cleats as in FIGURE 18.